-Here’s another Fort Worth hospital whose original building is largely lost in a sea of expansion.
+Here’s another Fort Worth hospital whose original building is largely lost in a sea of expansion:

-The top photo, a recent Google aerial, shows the Texas Health Harris Methodist Hospital Fort Worth campus stretching from Pennsylvania Avenue south to Terrell Street and from 6th Avenue east to Henderson Street.
+The top photo, a recent Google aerial, shows the Texas Health Harris Methodist Hospital Fort Worth campus, which stretches from Pennsylvania Avenue south to Rosedale Street and from 6th Avenue east to Henderson Street.
 The bottom aerial photo, from 1952, shows that area when the original Harris Hospital building (left side of photo), designed by—again—Wiley Clarkson in 1930, was the only Harris building.
 From the sky you can see that the building has what architects call a “radial” footprint.
 It looks like a letter H doing jumping jacks.
 The original building’s address was 1300 West Cannon Street.
 With expansion to a “campus,” the hospital ate part of Cannon Street and a chunk of Pruitt Street for dessert.
 Now the hospital’s address is 1301 Pennsylvania Avenue.
 Harris Hospital was a major encroachment on Quality Hill as the city’s original medical district grew.